ryangary321/solution-ai-barista/services/cloud-run/README.md

 ## Authentication for Cloud services

 This backend uses Firestore and Firebase Cloud Storage to store user sessions and data, in addition to Vertex AI.
-If you are running this app on Project IDX, it will automatically use [Application Default Credentials (ADC)](https://cloud.google.com/docs/authentication/provide-credentials-adc) when run.
+If you are running this app on Firebase Studio, it will automatically use [Application Default Credentials (ADC)](https://cloud.google.com/docs/authentication/provide-credentials-adc) when run.

 If you are running this project locally, follow the steps in the [ADC guide for local development](https://cloud.google.com/docs/authentication/set-up-adc-local-dev-environment) to initialize local credentials.

 ## Deploy to Google Cloud Run

 This project can be deployed directly from source code to Cloud Run.
-Follow the steps in Project IDX to deploy the app.
+Follow the steps in Firebase Studio to deploy the app.

 Alternatively you can deploy it from the commandline using the Google Cloud SDK.
 Follow [the documentation](https://cloud.google.com/run/docs/deploying-source-code) to enable the Cloud Run service and grant the necessary permissions.